-23andMe and AncestryDNA genetic data can tell you if you likely carry the more common genetic mutations in the HFE gene for hemochromatosis.
-Read on to find out how to check your data…
+~ 23andMe and AncestryDNA genetic data can tell you if you likely carry the more common genetic mutations in the HFE gene for hemochromatosis.

 What is hemochromatosis?

 Once iron gets absorbed in the intestines, the body doesn’t have a good way to get rid of it.
-Normally, the body tightly regulates the amount of iron absorbed.
-When a little bit too much iron is absorbed, such as for people carrying genetic variants that cause hemochromatosis, the excess builds up over time.
+Usually, the body tightly regulates the amount of iron absorbed.
+When too much iron is absorbed, such as for people carrying genetic variants that cause hemochromatosis, the excess builds up over time.
 The body stores the excess iron in the organs, including the liver, heart, pancreas, skin, pituitary, and thyroid.
 You also can store iron in your joints and bone marrow.[ref]

 What are the symptoms of hemochromatosis?